Leadership structures in primary schools

 Things to consider

-• The size and type of your school
+• Your school's size and type

-• Your school’s strengths, values and school improvement plan
+• Your school’s strengths, values and school improvement plan (SIP)

 • What you can realistically afford in terms of pay and staff training

-• Your personal leadership style
+• Your and your senior staff members' leadership style

 Types of school leadership